carolineeeeeee/automating_requirements/README.md

 5. Obtain ILSVRC2012 validation images following the instructions in the "Validating On ImageNet" section here: https://pjreddie.com/darknet/imagenet/.
 Make sure that this file inet.val.list is generated and copy it to verifying/.
 6. From the same page as 4, download the pretrained weights for AlexNet, VGG-16, Darknet19, Darknet53 448x448, Resnet 50 and ResNeXt 50.
 Put all the weights in the darknet directory.

-In the directory verifying/ we also provide bootstrapping and detection result files from the experiments conducted for the evaluation section in the paper.
+**Note:** In the directory verifying/ we also provide bootstrapping and detection result files from the experiments conducted for the evaluation section in the paper.
 Simply complete steps 1-3 from above and then run `python3 automated_bootstrap.txt -load_existing -t TRANSFORMATION` to reproduce the results of our evaluation experiments for one specific transformation.

 To re-run bootstrapping, complete all the steps then run `python3 automated_bootstrap.txt -d path_to_darknet -i path_to_inet.val.list -n number_of_batches -s number_of_images_per_batch -t transformation`.